 If this is the case, you’ll really want to watch what you eat.
-A plant-based, grilled chicken type diet is best to follow.
+A plant-based, grilled chicken-type diet is best to follow.
 I wrote another post showing a diet plan to follow if you suffer from acid reflux.
-You can find it here.
+You can find that acid reflux diet plan, here

 Women and Heartburn, A Conclusion

 When it comes to reflux symptoms, it affects women more than men.
 However, men will endure more changes, more frequently.

 It is likely that estrogen plays a role in anti-inflammatory action.